 SPH SB 818: Qualitative Research Methods

 This course is designed to provide students with experience in the use and application of qualitative research methods for public health activities including needs assessments, research studies, intervention strategies, and program evaluations.
 Students are introduced to the quantitative versus qualitative data debate in social science research.
-Emphasis is placed on the practice of qualitative research and each student designs and conducts a research project.
-Throughout the semester students' field proposals, problems, process, and progress are discussed as are methodological issues including objectivity, sampling, data collection, ethics, and data analysis.
+Emphasis is placed on the practice of qualitative research and each student participates in the design and conduct of a project.
+Throughout the semester students' field proposals, problems, process, and progress are discussed as are methodological issues including objectivity, sampling, theoretical perspectives, data collection, ethics, and data analysis.
 Due to the intensive nature of the class, it is not suitable for auditors.

 SPH SB 820: Assessment and Planning for Health Promotion

 This course will introduce students to neighborhoods of Boston and provide opportunities for acquiring and practicing community assessment skills.
-How do public health scientists and practitioners demonstrate that a health problem in a community warrants intervention.
-Students will learn to consult large data sets (such as the U.S. Census, hospitalization data, vital records, MassChip, and the Behavioral Risk Factor Surveillance System) to determine health promotion needs of a specific neighborhoods and groups.
-Students will practice conducting literature reviews and health problem analyses to examine social determinants and propose webs of causation for selected health outcomes.
-The focus of the course is on applying both quantitative and qualitative skills, learning to present data clearly and accurately, and communicating effectively using a scientific writing style.
+We address the fundamental question: How do public health scientists and practitioners demonstrate that a health problem in a community warrants intervention?
+Students will learn to consult the literature, large data sets (such as the U.S. Census, hospitalization data, vital records, and national survey data) and geographic/mapping data, as well as conduct key informant interviews and site visits to assess health promotion needs and assets of a specific neighborhood and groups.
+The course will culminate in the production of a community needs assessment report integrating the various sources of data gathered over the course of the semester.

 SPH SB 821: Intervention Strategies for Health Promotion